Honest Deputy review 2026: Pricing, features, pros & cons

 Deputy security and privacy

 Deputy includes role-based permissions, access controls, and security features appropriate for medium-to-large organisations.
-While not heavily marketed, its security posture meets standard business expectations.
+We found its security posture meets standard business expectations, though it's not heavily marketed.

 Security features